 Darby is a huge proponent of sticking to a strict regimen to manage her hair and workouts.
 “I like having big hair, so I’ll do my wash no-go’s at the end of the week because my weekend workouts are moderate.
 As the weekend goes on, by Sunday, my brunch hair is so big due to the sweat I’ve had during my workout,” she says.

-Steam Your Hair to Cleanse Your Scalp and Rejuvenate Your Curls
+Steam Your Hair to Cleanse and Rejuvenate

 If you have access to a gym, Darby suggests applying a leave-in conditioner and going inside of the sauna to let it seep into your strands for 15 to 20 minutes.
 “When I do that, I feel like I just left the salon because my hair’s so soft and moist,” she says.
 “You can get the same effect in your home bathroom, too.
 Turn your shower all the way up to make it really hot, and close your doors and windows.
 Put on conditioner with a shower cap to trap the moisture.
 Steam is really good to loosen up your muscles as well.”